catsablazin/AYLI/README.md

 To play the game
 1) Download all files
-2) Go into file
+2) Unzip / Extract files
-3) Click on Areyoulockedin Application
+4) Click on Areyoulockedin Application

 If none of my files work